Skip to Content

 I have this one from Mejuri, available in gold or silver, for under $200.

-Next, a delicate short option.
-This can be floating diamonds or pearls (real or faux, it doesn’t matter).
+Next, a delicate short option: floating diamonds or pearls (real or faux, it doesn’t matter).

 The option above is also from Mejuri, featuring stationed sapphires for under $100.

-Next, I’ve wanted a diamond tennis necklace forever.
-But, I don’t have an extra 10K laying around.
+Next, I’ve wanted a diamond tennis necklace forever, but I don’t have an extra 10K lying around.

 So I’m thrilled with this Amazon find for $30.